IIZCODEII/keyBoost/README.md

 KeyBoost is simple and easy-to-use keyword extraction tool that moves away the hassle of selecting the best models for your specific use-case.
 No background in the litterature of keyword extraction or expertise is needed to extract the *best* possible keywords given no prior knowledge of what are the most performant models for your task.

-KeyBoost has the structure of a *meta-model* that consolidates the keyword extractions from many models in a way that forms a global *consensus* on which are more likely to be relevant keywords.
+KeyBoost has the structure of a *meta-model* that consolidates the keyword extractions from many models in a way that forms a global *consensus* on the most relevant keywords.

-A technical deep dive on the ins and outs of this architecture is availaible [here](https://towardsdatascience.com/keyword-extraction-with-bert-724efca412ea).
+A technical deep dive on the ins and outs of this architecture is availaible [here](#note_technique).

 <a name="toc"/></a>
 ## Table of Contents